 Hypothyroidism vs Hyperthyroidism: How Each Mimics ADHD Differently

-1. The Inattentive Mimic (Hypothyroidism)
+1. The Inattentive Mimic: Hypothyroidism

-This often creates a pattern that looks like a child who is trying to focus but simply cannot keep up mentally.
+When the thyroid is underactive, the brain lacks the hormonal fuel it needs to process information efficiently.
+This creates a pattern that looks like a child who is genuinely trying to focus but simply cannot keep up mentally.

 Children may experience: